- Registration fields

 You can register for an ORCID iD at https://orcid.org/register.
 This article familiarizes you with the registration form.
 All of the information entered during registration can later be updated by updating your personal information on your ORCID record or under your account settings.

-- First name: Your given or first name.
+- First name (required): Your given or first name.
 You will be able to add your middle name or other names after you have registered.
 For more information about names see Names and the ORCID Registry.

-- Default privacy for new research activites: This determines the default visibility setting assigned to information you add or import to your ORCID record.
-You can update the default setting for idividual items after they are in your record.
-For more information see ORCID privacy settings.
+- Default visibility for new research activites: This determines the default visibility setting assigned to information you add or import to your ORCID record.
+You can update the default setting for individual items after they are in your record.
+For more information see ORCID visibility settings.

 - Notifications: If you check this box, you will receive emails when an authorized third party adds or updates information to your record, such as adding publications or affiliations.